int128/kubelogin/README.md

 This is a kubectl plugin for [Kubernetes OpenID Connect (OIDC) authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens), also known as `kubectl oidc-login`.

+This is designed to run as a [client-go credential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins).
-You can log in to the OIDC provider on the browser and kubelogin gets a token from the provider.
+When you run `kubectl`, kubelogin opens the browser and you can log in to the provider.
+Then kubelogin gets a token from the provider and kubectl calls the Kubernetes APIs with the token.
-Kubelogin returns the token to kubectl (credential plugin mode) or writes the token to the kubeconfig (standalone mode).

 ## Getting Started